elves/elvish/README.md

 ### Licensing

-By contributing, you agree to license your code under the same license as existing source code of Elvish.
+By contributing, you agree to license your code under the same license as existing source code of elvish.
 See the LICENSE file.